bdj34/cloneRate/README.md

 [GitHub](https://github.com/).
 For this basic tutorial and our vignettes, we will also use a few other packages, which can all be installed from CRAN.
-Because these are listed as packages we ‘suggest’, running the following command (with “dependencies = TRUE”) will install them along with the vignettes.:
+Because these are listed as packages we ‘suggest’, running the following command (with `dependencies = TRUE`) will install them along with the vignettes:

 ``` r
 # Install devtools if you don't have it already